 - Excess sweating

-- Inadequate IV potassium replacement in nil-by-mouth patients
+- Inadequate intravenous potassium replacement (in nil-by-mouth patients)

 - In alkalosis, there is a shift of hydrogen ions from the intracellular to extracellular space, to minimise the rise in extracellular pH.
 Potassium ions then shift intracellularly to balance the flow of electrical charge across the cell membrane

 - Insulin causes increased activity of the Na-K-ATPase pump which shifts potassium intracellularly, primarily into skeletal muscle and hepatic cells

 - Also causes increased activity of the Na-K-ATPase pump